dorothy-r/rb101/lesson4/intro_to_pedac.md

 ## C - **C**ode

+This step is about translating our solution algorithm into code.
+Here, we can think about implementing the algorithm in the context of the programming language we are using (features and constraints, characteristcs of data structures, built-in functions/methods, and syntax).
+Thanks to our algorithm, we can code _with intent_ here.

-And here is the final code:
+And here is the final code for this problem:

 ```ruby
 def substrings(str)